 Silly!Hawke gives an awesome one, as well;

 Hawke: So this is it.
-Some of you are worried; maybe I am to, but I'm not staying long enough to find out.
-What I know is that I can fight harder scared than they can angry.
+Some of you are worried; maybe I am too, but I'm not staying long enough to find out.
+What I know is that I hate being cornered and I can fight harder scared than they can angry.
 We're getting out, and I'm buying when we do!

-Mage!Hawke finishing off the High Dragon Bonus Boss in Act III is pretty awesome.
-Hawke calls down elemental fury to fry the overgrown lizard.
+Mage!Hawke finishing off the High Dragon Bonus Boss in Act III by calling down elemental fury to fry the beast.

 Prior to that, Mage!Hawke finishes off the Rock Wraith by raising their hand and blowing it apart with a magical shockwave.

 Bring Aveline along on "Offered And Lost" to interrogate the drunken braggart guardsman in the Hanged Man.
-Needless to say, she is very unhappy with him.
+Needless to say, she's very unhappy with him.

 Aveline: Who?
 Tell me who!
 Who bought your honor, and turned a proud guard of Kirkwall into a drunken mabari bitch?